devluxor/sapphire-chess/README.md

 The best (relative to each player) possible outcome for each move will determine what move is chosen) The Alpha-Beta 'prunes' the tree: it makes the search more efficient, removing unnecessary branches, resulting in a faster process.

-Copyright © 2023 Lucas Sorribes, released under the MIT license.
+Lucas Sorribes, released under the MIT license.